 - Soybean oil.
-As the name implies, soybean oil the extracted fat from the whole soybean.
+As the name implies, soybean oil is the extracted fat from the whole soybean.
 Soybean oil provides energy and is a good source of the essential omega-6 fatty acid, linoleic acid.

-The form of soy that most dog foods limit or avoid is soybean meal, which is the defatted, flakes of soybeans.
-Soybean meal is used as a protein source as well as source of energy.
+The form of soy that most dog foods limit or avoid is soybean meal, which is the defatted flakes of soybeans.
+Soybean meal is used as a protein source as well as a source of energy.
 Of the soy ingredients used, this ingredient has the highest number of oligosaccharides, a type of carbohydrate that is not digested by dogs.
 The presence of oligosaccharides can negatively impact stool quality and increase flatulence.
 Because of this, soybean meal in dog food is limited.

 From a nutritional standpoint, soy can provide a good source of digestible amino acids for pets.
 While some dogs may have sensitivities or allergies to soy products and should opt for soy-free dog food and treats, for many others, it is a viable ingredient.